epics-docs/epics-docs/guides/Address_Specification.md

 The field name is always upper case.
 If no field name is specified as part of an address, the value field (VAL) of the record is assumed.
-Forward processing links do not need to include the field name because no value is returned when a forward processing link is used;
+Forward processing links don't need to include the field name because no value is returned when a forward processing link is used;
 therefore, a forward processing link need only specify a record name.